Gocnak/Botnak/README.md

 #Download:
 The latest (pre-compiled) build can be found here: https://www.dropbox.com/s/24jagzp0uyryqd0/Botnak.jar

+Just download that and double click it to run it.
+You need the latest Java version in order to run it.

 A full example list of commands and such can be found at http://bit.ly/1366RwM.

 TODO:
 - Code the ability to join SRL race chats
 - Tab/channel combination
+- Subscriber detection/support

 Some useful pieces of advice: